KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 - **Windows:** `C:\Users\myusername\AppData\Roaming\Komodo\`
 - **GNU/Linux:** `~/.komodo`

-Within that directory there are also subdirectories containing all KMD-compatible coin daemon's `.conf` files that have been used in the system.
+Within this directory there are also subdirectories containing all KMD-compatible `.conf` files used on this node.

 Contents of a KMD `.conf` file: